-Bill C-55, the proposed Public Safety Act, 2002, received first reading in the House of Commons on 29 April 2002.
-The Bill replaces Bill C-42, which was given first reading on 22 November 2001; it received significant criticism and the Government did not proceed with it.
-Significant differences between this Bill and its predecessor will be noted in this document.
+The former Bill, C-17, in turn, had replaced Bill C-55, which died on the Order Paper when the first session of the 37th Parliament ended on 16 September 2002.
+Bill C-55, in turn, replaced Bill C-42, which was given first reading on 22 November 2001.
+Bill C-42 received significant criticism, however, and the Government did not proceed with it.
+Significant differences between Bill C-7 and its predecessors will be noted in this document.
 The Bill is one of three in the Government's legislative response to the events of 11 September 2001 in the United States.
-Bill C-36, the Anti-terrorism Act, received Royal Assent on 18 December 2001.
+Bill C-36, the Anti-terrorism Act, most provisions of which received royal assent on 18 December 2001, was the first.
 On 28 November 2001, the House of Commons unanimously consented to a motion to delete from Bill C-42 section 4.83 in clause 5 amending the Aeronautics Act.
 The same day, that section was introduced as Bill C-44 in order to provide for speedier passage than consideration as part of Bill C-42 would have allowed for.
-It received Royal Assent on 18 December 2001.
+It received royal assent on 18 December 2001.